 We never planned to visit.
-We didn’t even know a day trip was possible (I know, I know- we need to research more).
-We arrived at John o’Groats, took the obligatory picture and wondered what to do next.
-It seemed like an awfully long way to travel only to then turn around and go back again.
+We didn't even know a day trip to Orkney was possible (I know, I know- we need to research more).
+We arrived at John o'Groats, took the obligatory picture and wondered what to do next.
+It seemed like an awfully long way to drive, only to then turn around and go all the way back home again.